Castle Morpeth Borough Council elections

 Castle Morpeth Borough Council elections were generally held every four years between the council's creation in 1974 and its abolition in 2009.
 Castle Morpeth was a non-metropolitan district in Northumberland, England.
 The council was abolished and its functions transferred to Northumberland County Council with effect from 1 April 2009.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-From 1973 until its abolition in 2009 political control of the council was held by the following parties:
+Throughout the council's existence from 1974 to 2009, the council was under no overall control, with no party ever winning a majority of the seats.